margaretstorey/startupFall2024/Assignment2 - milestone 1 - proof of concept.md

-# Milestone 1 - Proof Of Concept Presentation
+# Assignment 2: Milestone 1 - Proof Of Concept Presentation

 ## To be updated for Fall 2024 ##